 Update 9 July: Behind the scenes, the new cellular based satellite-fed data has started flowing.
 The new system is tracking our vehicles with a high level of accuracy via the cellular network.
 In simple terms, this means buses are ‘pinging’ cell towers much like mobile phones do, allowing us to see their location.
 The next steps are to connect the data stream to bus locators, online tools and the interchange – these are a work in progress.

-Update 29 July: The new system is now turned on.
-This is a "soft launch", as bus locators are still in test mode.
-The new electronic signs and bus locators are connected to the new system.
-They receive the ‘pings’ that buses are sending to cell towers and tell customers how far away the bus is from that particular stop.
+The new electronic signs and bus locators are in testing mode.
+They are connected to the new system and receiving the ‘pings’ that buses are sending to cell towers so they can tell customers how far away the bus is from that particular stop.

 Things to note -

-The largers screens mounted on a pole are at busy bus stops, see picture below.
-These show a maximum of three routes at a time.
-The screen will refresh every 10/15 seconds and roll to the next page showing another three bus routes.
+The overhead signs at busy bus stops show three routes at a time, see image below.
+The screen will refresh every 10-15 seconds, and roll to the next page showing another three bus routes.

 Send us your feedback.
 We are interested to know that the system is working or if there are any issues.
 You are our eyes and ears on the ground.
 Contact us by email firstname.lastname@example.org or call 03 366 88 55.